-What that means is the filter will trap 99 out of 100 particles 10 microns or larger in size.
-As the particle size gets smaller, the efficiency of the filter gets worse.
+What that means is the filter will trap 99 out of 100 particles 10 microns or larger.
+The smaller the particle size gets, the efficiency of the filter gets worse.

 Efficiency at 2 or 3 microns will be close to %50.
-That is, %50 of particles that size will pass through the filter.
-You may be thinking that a genuine filter is a better option, remember though, that Donaldson filters meet or exceed the OEM spec and Donaldson them selves are suppliers to many OEM truck manufacturers.
+That is %50 of particles that size will pass through the filter.
+You may be thinking that an OEM filter is a better option, remember though, that Donaldson filters meet or exceed the OEM spec and Donaldson themselves are suppliers to many OEM truck manufacturers.

 So where does that leave those of us who want to protect our expensive diesel injection systems?
-There is only one solution, we must fit a secondary diesel filter with a high efficiency at a small micron.
+There is only one solution.
+We must fit a secondary diesel filter with high efficiency at a small micron.
 Thankfully Donaldson have filter kits that fit our needs perfectly.

-A cost effective filter with a rating of %99@3 microns and a %95 efficiency at removing water.
-With this filter installed between the OEM filter and the injection pump, you can be confident you are giving your diesel injection system clean dry diesel and maximising their service life.
+A cost-effective filter with a rating of %99@3 microns and a %95 efficiency at removing water.
+With this filter installed between the OEM filter and the injection pump, you can be confident you are giving your diesel injection system clean, dry diesel, maximising their service life.

 Diesel filtration misinformation

-Proper filtration of diesel fuel is the key to long service live of diesel injectors and pumps, any business telling you that extra filtration and water separators are needed are in fact correct and by fitting these products to your vehicle you are doing the right thing.
+Proper filtration of diesel fuel is the key to a long service life of diesel injectors, and pumps, any business telling you that extra filtration and water separators are needed are in fact correct, and by fitting these products to your vehicle, you are doing the right thing.

 Firstly we need to address how filters are rated.

 A micron rating without an efficiency is meaningless information and tells you nothing.
-To put it another way, straining your diesel through and old pair of your underwear, some 2micron particles will be filtered out.
-But you are not going to call your old undies a 2 micron filter and trust your engine to them, are you?.
+Straining your diesel through an old pair of your underwear is going to filter some 2-micron particles.
+But you are not going to call your old undies a 2-micron filter and trust your engine to them, are you?